-Development proposals should demonstrate how they respond to the Cornwall Council Design Guide and national policies and where practicable, comply with the BREEAM sustainability standards, and also should demonstrate how they sustain local distinctiveness and character.
+Development proposals should demonstrate how they respond to the Cornwall Council Design Guide and national policies and where practicable, comply with the BREEAM sustainability standards, and also should demonstrate how they sustain local distinctiveness and character in both the buildings and the landscape.
+The inclusion of new landscape features through the planting of new trees and flora will be preferred, and the overall design should create a safe environment for harmonious living.